Vanishing Point (1971 film)

-Vanishing Point is a 1971 American action film directed by Richard C. Sarafian, starring Barry Newman, Cleavon Little, and Dean Jagger.
+Vanishing Point is a 1971 British-American action film directed by Richard C. Sarafian, starring Barry Newman, Cleavon Little, and Dean Jagger.
 It focuses on a disaffected ex-policeman and race car driver delivering a muscle car cross-country to California while high on speed ("uppers" in the story), being chased by police, and meeting various characters along the way.
 Since its release it has developed a cult following.

+Although shot in America the bulk of finance came from Britain.

 Plot

 Car delivery driver Kowalski arrives in Denver, Colorado, late on a Friday night with a black Imperial.
 The delivery service clerk, Sandy, urges him to get some rest, but Kowalski insists on getting started with his next assignment: delivering a white 1970 Dodge Challenger R/T 440 Magnum (with top speeds exceeding 160 mph) to San Francisco by Monday.
 Before leaving Denver, Kowalski pulls into a biker bar parking lot around midnight to buy Benzedrine pills to stay awake for the long drive ahead.
 He bets his dealer, Jake, that he will get to San Francisco by 3:00 pm Sunday, even though the delivery is not due until Monday.

 Through flashbacks and the police reading of his record, it's revealed that Kowalski is a Medal of Honor Vietnam War veteran, former race car driver, and motorcycle racer.
 He is also a former police officer, expelled from the force after preventing the rape of a young woman by his superior.